casdoor/casdoor/README.md

 This method requires [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) to be installed first.

 #### Simple configuration
+For the convenience of your first attempt, docker-compose.yml contains commands to start a database via docker.

-Edit `conf/app.conf`, modify `dataSourceName` to the fixed content:
+Thus edit `conf/app.conf` to point out the location of database(db:3306), modify `dataSourceName` to the fixed content:

 ```bash
 dataSourceName = root:123456@tcp(db:3306)/